Understanding Executive Function: What It Is and Why It Matters

 Some people feel uncomfortable or restless when trying to plan, finding it boring or constraining.

-Strategy: Begin with an ultra-minimal version of the ritual so that what you're asking of yourself is small enough to be tolerable.
-Devon, a filmmaker I work with, began with a single sticky note on his bathroom mirror where he wrote his "One Thing" for the day.
-This minimal approach bypassed his discomfort while still creating intentionality.
+Strategy: Begin with an ultra-minimal version of the ritual so that what you're asking of yourself is small enough to tolerate.
+Devon, a filmmaker I worked with, began with a single sticky note on his bathroom mirror where he wrote his "One Thing" he would get done each day.
+This minimal approach bypassed his discomfort while still helping him create useful intentionality.

 Planning Perfectionism